📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

-• Red flag symptoms—such as progressive leg weakness, bladder/bowel dysfunction, or unexplained weight loss—warrant urgent medical evaluation.
+- Red-flag symptoms, including leg weakness, bladder/bowel changes, or unexplained weight loss, require urgent evaluation.[4]

 Overview of Lower Back Pain Causes